-Simply put, the ultra rapid detox (UROD) procedure eliminates the body's craving for certain highly-addictive drugs such as heroin, methadone, Oxycodone, Codeine, Subutex (Buprenorphine), and other opiates and opioids by literally purging the system (note: UROD does not treat or affect psychological cravings for heroin and other opiate drugs).
+Simply put, the ultra rapid detox (UROD) procedure eliminates the body's craving for certain highly-addictive drugs such as heroin, methadone, Oxycodone, Codeine, Subutex (Buprenorphine).
+As well as for other opiates and opioids by literally purging the system.
+(Note: UROD does not treat or affect psychological cravings for heroin and other opiate drugs).

 - - Heroin

 - - Narcotic pain relief drugs such as Vicodin®, OxyContin® (Oxycodone), Lorcet®, Darvon®, Morphine, Demerol®, Codeine

 - - Substitol

 What happens during the Ultra Rapid Opiate Detox?

 While under general anesthesia (anesthesia assisted detox), a patient is administered medications that remove the opiates (narcotics) from the system.

 This causes immediate and sudden withdrawal.
 However, since the patient is unconscious, they avoid the anguish of rapid withdrawal ("cold turkey").
 Opioid antagonists are then administered, reducing the normal withdrawal period from six or seven or more days to six to eight hours.
 Recovery process may take up to 10 days, though.